Leo Seltzer: Transcontinental Roller Derby

-Roller Derby's fluctuating popularity

-With dwindling attendance, Roller Derby left America to tour Europe in 1953, but returned the following year.
-Seltzer moved the headquarters to the West Coast, a few years before major league baseball would make the same move.
-Leo never lost his vision that the game would once again be embraced by the country, but by 1958, it was time for son Jerry to take over day-to-day operation of the family business.
-Jerry Seltzer (born June 3, 1932), once again took the sport to great heights by syndicating Roller Derby telecasts, featuring the San Francisco Bay Bombers, which were shown on a network of 120 TV stations across the country.
-Roller Derby broadcasts beat all competition in most markets.

-Derby's national tour became so successful that by 1969, the Bay Bombers were broken up into a San Francisco and Oakland team.
-These two units filled arenas across the country from 1969 through 1971, when a third unit was added.

-Leo Seltzer lived to see his game once again break attendance records all over the country and become the darling of the mainstream press under Jerry's guardianship.
-However, the original Roller Derby skated its last game on December 8, 1973, when Jerry closed the family business.
+Personal life and death

 Leo was married to Rose Weinstein Seltzer from 1926 to 1942 when she died from breast cancer.
-Their two children were Gloria (born May 23, 1929) and Jerry.
-From April 19, 1942 to December 11, 1944, Seltzer was married to Lois Reynolds Atkins.
-Atkins had been employed by Seltzer as the manager of his Arcadia Roller Rink in Chicago.
-When she married, Atkins turned over management of the rink to a relative named Phil Hayes, but she continued to draw income from a concession business she operated there.
+They had two children.
+From April 19, 1942 to December 11, 1944, Seltzer was married to Lois Reynolds Atkins who had worked for him as the manager of his Arcadia Roller Rink in Chicago.
+When she married, Atkins turned over management of the rink to a relative named Phil Hayes, and she continued to draw income from a concession business she operated there.
 One month after their marriage, Seltzer turned over operation of the rink to Atkins and a partner, Fred Morelli.
-In late 1943, Seltzer asked Atkins to transfer her half of the partnership to him, but she refused.
+In late 1943, Seltzer asked Atkins to transfer her half of the partnership to him, which she refused.
 In January 1944, Seltzer colluded with Hayes to overdraw the Atkins-Morelli partnership's account.
 The partnership was then replaced by one in which Atkins, Morelli, Seltzer and Sol Morelli had equal interests.
 Atkins claimed, in a 1950 lawsuit disputing her income taxes, that Seltzer, seeking to evade taxes, only allowed her into the new partnership after she agreed, in writing, to deposit her earnings into a joint bank account the two of them shared for payment of living expenses.
 She filed for divorce two months after the partnership was formed, and the divorce was granted that December.